pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 933 Catching Errors

+I think that have a great error component that send notifications when errors occur is a necessary part of any program, in my work we do not have this component, I think that is my work create it.

 ##### Day 932 Confusion on your way

 Today something strange happened to me, I had some confusion about my career as a developer, I